Skip to main content

 Deer Hunting Regulations

-• The statewide deer permit and youth deer permit allows for the harvest up to four deer.
-Hunters may take up to one antlered deer and three antlerless deer, or four antlerless deer using the statewide deer permit or youth deer permit.
+• The statewide deer permit and youth deer permit allow for the harvest of up to four deer.
+Hunters may take up to one antlered deer and three antlerless deer, or four antlerless deer using the statewide deer permit.

 • A hunter may take as many deer as allowed for each zone.
 In order to take more than four deer statewide, an additional deer permit must be purchased.